 - Writing ideas on boards

-- An acitivity corner for public art.
-It was great see art being used to raise awareness and engage everyone.
+- An activity corner for public art.
+It was great to see art being used to raise awareness and engage everyone.

-I enjoyed being a part of this event and I look forward to see how ideas turn into action!
+I enjoyed being a part of this event and I look forward to seeing how ideas turn into action!
 What is your city doing to be sustainable?
 Comment below.